felixqnd/awesome-climate-games/README.md

 - [Games for Good](https://www.games-for-good.com/) - an initative made by Deborah Mensah-Bonsu, inspired by [her TEDxLondon talk](https://www.youtube.com/watch?v=6hceniC3FZw) about games for good
 - [GameDev-Resources from Kavex](https://github.com/Kavex/GameDev-Resources) - A wonderful list of Game Development resources, made by Kavex and many open source contributors.
 - [Green Game Jam 2024](https://www.playing4theplanet.org/project/green-game-jam-2024) - Unlike other game jams that build games from scratch, the Green Game Jam supports studios to build activations that focus on an environmental theme into their existing games.
+- [IGDA Climate SIG](https://igda.org/sigs/climate/)-The IGDA Climate Special Interest Group that serves to build a safe and inclusive space for game industry professionals who are concerned about climate change.

 ## Climate & Tech Jobs:
 - [Tech Jobs for Good](https://techjobsforgood.com/) - Tech job board for fighting climate change, mostly US based opportunities.